atecon/heatmap/src/heatmap_help.md

 "printvals", "native", "limits", "coldest", "hottest" and "zerowhite".

-Conversely, the `max_color_levels` setting is mandatory, for obvious reasons;
+Conversely, the `clevels` setting is mandatory, for obvious reasons;
-the `add_grid` boolean key may be used for plotting a 2-dimensional dotted grid.
+the `grid` boolean key may be used for plotting a 2-dimensional dotted grid.

 # CHANGELOG
-* 1.9 -> 2.0: add support for creating 3D-plot; partly new syntax
+* 1.9 -> 2.0: add support for creating 3D-plot

 * 1.8 -> 1.9: introduce adjustable font sizes (see the "correlations" example for a demonstration).
 * 1.7 -> 1.8: extend the "grid" switch to heatmaps.
 Also, amend the "correlations" example to show the new feature.